-- The screen does not turn on when you turn on the camera?
-Press the DISP, button to turn on the screen. - The camera does not play any sounds?
-Pressing the DISP, button while turning on the camera power will turn off all sounds except for warning sounds.
-To turn the sounds on, press the MENU button, select the ¶ tab, and then select [Mute].
-Use the ♠ buttons to select [Off].
+The camera does not play any sounds?

+Pressing the DISP button while turning on the camera power will turn off all sounds except for warning sounds.
+To turn the sounds on, press the MENU button, select the Y tab, and then select [Mute].
+Use the ♦ buttons to select [Off].

-AUTO Taking Pictures
+AUD Taking Pictures

-- The image comes out dark even if the flash fired when shooting?
+• The image comes out dark even if the flash fired when shooting?
 The subject is too far away for the flash to reach.
-Shoot within the effective flash range of approximately 30 cm 4.0 m (12 in.
-13 ft.) at maximum wide angle, and approximately 30 cm 2.0 m (12 in.
-6.6 ft.) at maximum telephoto. - The indicator blinks yellow and the camera beeps once when the shutter button is pressed halfway?
+Shoot within the effective flash range of approximately 30 cm - 3.5 m (12 in. - 11.5 ft.) at maximum wide angle, and approximately 50 cm - 2.0 m (1.6 ft. - 6.6 ft.) at maximum telephoto.

-When the camera is at maximum wide angle, move about 3 cm (1.2 in.) or more away from your subject and shoot.
-Move about 30 cm (12 in.) or more away when the camera is at maximum telephoto.
+- The camera beeps once when the shutter button is pressed halfway?
+When the camera is at maximum wide angle, move about 5 cm (2.0 in.) or more away from your subject and shoot.
+Move about 50 cm (1.6 ft.) or more away when the camera is at maximum telephoto. - The lamp lights when the shutter button is pressed halfway.
+To reduce red-eye and to assist in focusing, the lamp may light when shooting in dark areas.

-- The lamp lights when the shutter button is pressed halfway.
-To reduce red-eye and to assist in focusing, the lamp may light when shooting in dark areas. - The screen turns off when you try to take an image?
+• The screen turns off when you try to take an image?
 When flash recharging begins, the screen turns off.
 The screen turns on again when recharging ends.